SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Intro_to_git_GitHub_and_best_Practices _for_our_team.md

 ## Connect to this BioDiv-git account.
 From your personal account, go tot the top right icon, click and choose "add account".
 Enter the log in info May gives you for the BioDiv-git account.
-After this si done, you should be able to click the icon at anypoint and toggle between the two accounts
+After this is done, you should be able to click the icon at anypoint and toggle between the two accounts.

 ### Set collaborators:
 To share a GitHub repository with someone, navigate to the repository's settings, click "Collaborators & teams," and then "Add people" to invite them, granting them access to the repository.
-They will get an email with the collaboration invite which wthey will have to accept.
+They will get an email with the collaboration invite which they will have to accept.